Breaking the yoke

 O’Connor even went so far as to draft a constitution of the British Republic, with himself as President!
 Mass Chartist meetings were being organised in Macclesfield, Leeds, Oldham, Sheffield and elsewhere.
 A Chartist Convention was called in April, and nearly two million signatures were collected for another petition, although a number proved bogus.
 Despite inadequate preparation from the Chartist leadership and government decisiveness, some 150,000 or so turned out for a demonstration in London.
 But the capital itself had been turned into an armed encampment.
 Mass arrests quickly followed, including that of Ernest Jones.
 A number of those arrested were to perish in the hellish conditions of prison.
 From that moment, the great Chartist movement entered into a terminal decline, from which it never recovered.
 It was, however, a truly heroic movement that changed the course of working-class history.

-With the demise of Chartism and the defeat of the revolutions in Europe, capitalism began a long period of assent.
+With the demise of Chartism and the defeat of the revolutions in Europe, capitalism began a long period of ascent.
 The productive forces developed at break-neck speed as markets were opened up and new areas of exploitation were discovered.
 Capitalism had brought into being a world market, the hallmark of “globalisation”.
 This development produced a prolonged period of relative social stability, where the relations between the classes were softened.
 Marx and Engels, who had originally hoped the German bourgeois revolution of 1848 would become a prelude to a proletarian revolution, had miscalculated the tempo of events.
 In hindsight, they had underestimated the future possibilities latent in capitalism, which at this time were far from exhausted.
 They had also overestimated the revolutionary maturity of the working class.
 In essence, Marx and Engels had mistaken the birth-pains of capitalism for the death-agony of capitalism.
 While they made a mistake, this was an error of timing and not of method.

 Their whole revolutionary outlook, summed up in their Communist Manifesto, written in early 1848, was the most far-sighted of documents.
 Despite the sneering of their bourgeois critics, Marx and Engels saw into the future far further than any of their contemporaries.
 The Manifesto remains a profound piece of writing, in an amazingly small amount of words, which provides a brilliant analysis of capitalism and the historic role of the working class.
 “A spectre is haunting Europe – the spectre of Communism.
 All the Powers of old Europe have entered into a holy alliance to exorcise this spectre: Pope and Tsar, Metternich and Guizot, French Radicals and German police spies”, thunders the opening words of the Manifesto.
 It continues in its profound analysis: “The history of all hitherto existing societies is the history of class struggle.”
 It would be true to say that the Communist Manifesto is even more relevant today than when it first appeared in 1848.
 It is not an abstract commentary, but a call to action, not a textbook but a programme for the launching of a revolutionary party of the working class.
 “Let the ruling classes tremble at a communist revolution.
 The proletarians have nothing to lose but their chains.
 They have a world to win.”